 HERITAGE OTTAWA, By David B. Flemming

-Heritage Ottawa celebrated Heritage Day at Ottawa City Hall on February 17th by awarding two $1000 Gordon Cullingham Research Grants, one to Stephen Jarrett and another to a group consisting of Harold Kalman, Andrew Waldron and Peter Coffman.
+Heritage Ottawa celebrated Heritage Day at Ottawa City Hall on February 17th by supporting two projects with $1000 each from the Gordon Cullingham Research and Publication Fund, one to Stephen Jarrett and another to a group consisting of Harold Kalman, Andrew Waldron and Peter Coffman.

-The grants are awarded annually in honor of the late Gordon Cullingham, journalist, broadcaster, editor and heritage activist to encourage research on Ottawa's built heritage.
+The funds are awarded annually in honour of the late Gordon Cullingham, journalist, broadcaster, editor and heritage activist to encourage research on Ottawa's built heritage.
 The winners of the two awards were selected from among six applicants for this year's grant.

 "These two projects will broaden our appreciation of Ottawa's industrial and architectural history," said Heritage Ottawa President, Leslie Maitland.
 "Heritage Ottawa is pleased to support projects such as these in anticipation of Canada's sesquicentennial celebrations in 2017," she added.

 For more information about the Gordon Cullingham Research Grants, contact Heritage Ottawa at email@example.com